pulp/pulp/docs/plugins/plugin-writer/first-plugin.rst

 * :class:`~pulpcore.plugin.models.RemoteArtifact` contains information about
   :class:`~pulpcore.plugin.models.Artifact` from a remote source, including URL to perform download later at any point.
-* :class:`~pulpcore.plugin.models.Importer` knows specifics of the plugin :class:`~pulpcore.plugin.models.Content` to put it into Pulp.
+* :class:`~pulpcore.plugin.models.Remote` knows specifics of the plugin :class:`~pulpcore.plugin.models.Content` to put it into Pulp.
-  :class:`~pulpcore.plugin.models.Importer` defines how to synchronize remote content.
+  :class:`~pulpcore.plugin.models.Remote` defines how to synchronize remote content.
 Pulp Platform provides support for concurrent  :ref:`downloading <download-docs>` of remote content.
   Plugin writer is encouraged to use one of them but is not required to.
 * :class:`~pulpcore.plugin.models.PublishedArtifact` refers to